 This means that the two phases heat transport equipment is horizontal or works in reflux mode.

+ECSS-E-ST-10-03_0750478

+Outside the functional and performance tests of the required test profile, the equipment shall be continuously powered on, when compatible with test profile, and parameters monitored to detect intermittent or persistent defects.

-ECSS-E-ST-10-03_0750478Requirements applicable to thermal vacuum test
+Requirements applicable to thermal vacuum test

 ECSS-E-ST-10-03_0750193